 If you haven’t been on a cruise before, you may want to know why cruise carry-on luggage is so important.
 When you go on a cruise, you’ll check most of your luggage at the port.
 It will be delivered outside your stateroom later in the evening.

-However, like with a flight, you can bring a bag with you on the ship on embarkation day.
+However, as with a flight, you can bring a bag on the ship on embarkation day.
 This bag will stay with you until you can enter your room.
-So while you’ll want to have a lot of items with you, you won’t want your bag to be too heavy because you have to carry it until your stateroom is ready.
+So, while you’ll want to have a lot of items with you, you won’t want your bag to be too heavy because you have to carry it until your stateroom is ready.

 Types of Bags To Use as a Cruise Carry-On

-If you are flying in for your cruise, you probably already have a carry-on bag (or several carry-on bags) packed.
+If you are flying in for your cruise, you probably already have packed a carry-on bag (or several carry-on bags).
 I’d recommend, however, that you consider repacking these for your cruise.
-You won’t want to be wheeling around a suitcase on the ship, especially because it’s often easier to take the stairs rather than an elevator.
+You won’t want to be wheeling around a suitcase on the ship, mainly because it’s often easier to take the stairs rather than an elevator.

-I typically like to either pack a tote, a duffle bag, or a backpack as a cruise carry-on bag.
-It all depends on what I’m already bringing for my trip, as well as the number of things I need to pack.
-If you are to be visiting a beach on your cruise, you may also consider using your beach bag as a carry-on day bag.
+I typically like to pack a tote, a duffle bag, or a backpack as a cruise carry-on bag.
+It all depends on what I’m already bringing for my trip and the number of things I need to pack.
+If you are to visit a beach on your cruise, you may also consider using your beach bag as a carry-on day bag.

 When my kids were younger, my husband and I each brought a backpack to store everything we needed on our first day.
 Now, we all carry a smaller bag with our belongings.

 Remember that you’ll need to tote around this bag until you can get into your room.
-On my first cruise, I made the mistake of carrying a very heavy bag that hurt my shoulder until I was finally able to get into my stateroom.
+On my first cruise, I made the mistake of carrying a very heavy bag that hurt my shoulder until I finally got into my stateroom.
 If your cruise check-in time is later in the day, you won’t be carrying this bag for quite as long.

 What to Pack in Your Cruise Carry-On Bag